MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-with-infrastructure.md

 ---
-title: Tutorial - Create an Azure VM cluster with Terraform and HCL
+title: Create an Azure VM cluster with Terraform and HCL
 description: Learn how to use Terraform and HCL to create a Linux virtual machine cluster with a load balancer in Azure.
-keywords: azure devops terraform vm virtual machine cluster ms.topic: tutorial ms.date: 03/09/2020
+keywords: azure devops terraform vm virtual machine cluster ms.topic: how-to ms.date: 03/09/2020
 ---

-# Tutorial: Create an Azure VM cluster with Terraform and HCL
+# Create an Azure VM cluster with Terraform and HCL

 In this tutorial, you see how to create a small compute cluster using [HCL](https://www.terraform.io/docs/configuration/syntax.html).